Selecta Biosciences (SELB) Received its Third Buy in a Row

 After H.C.
-Wainwright and Needham gave Selecta Biosciences (NASDAQ: SELB) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
-Analyst Derek Archila reiterated a Buy rating on Selecta Biosciences today and set a price target of $4.00.
-The company’s shares closed last Thursday at $3.02.
+Wainwright and Needham gave Selecta Biosciences (NASDAQ: SELB) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
+Analyst Difei Yang maintained a Buy rating on Selecta Biosciences today and set a price target of $7.00.
+The company’s shares closed last Thursday at $3.00.

-According to TipRanks.com, Archila is a 3-star analyst with an average return of 1.1% and a 42.9% success rate.
-Archila covers the Healthcare sector, focusing on stocks such as DBV Technologies SA – American, Madrigal Pharmaceuticals, and Pacira Pharmaceuticals.
+According to TipRanks.com, Yang is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -11.1% and a 31.1% success rate.
+Yang covers the Healthcare sector, focusing on stocks such as Xeris Pharmaceuticals, Sarepta Therapeutics, and Revance Therapeutics.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Selecta Biosciences with a $7.83 average price target, representing a 152.6% upside.
+Selecta Biosciences has an analyst consensus of Strong Buy, with a price target consensus of $7.83, representing a 152.6% upside.
 In a report issued on April 28, H.C.
 Wainwright also initiated coverage with a Buy rating on the stock with a $8.00 price target.

 See today’s analyst top recommended stocks >>